Silk Sonic

 Silk Sonic is an American musical superduo composed of musicians Bruno Mars and Anderson .Paak.
-With the two maintaining a strong relationship during Mars's 24K Magic World Tour (2017 –18), Mars invited .Paak to record songs.
-During this time, the duo began work on their collaborative effort, An Evening with Silk Sonic (2021), which debuted at number two on the US Billboard 200 and saw widespread acclaim from music critics.
+Maintaining a good relationship during Mars's 24K Magic World Tour (2017–2018), Mars invited .Paak to record with him.
+The duo began work on An Evening with Silk Sonic (2021), which debuted at number two on the US Billboard 200 and was praised by music critics.

-An Evening with Silk Sonic spawned the singles, "Leave the Door Open", which peaked atop the US Billboard Hot 100 and New Zealand charts, as well as "Smokin out the Window", which were commercially successful.
-"Skate", which charted moderately, and "Love's Train" and "After Last Night", which both had minor commercial success.
-"Leave the Door Open" spent 18 weeks in the top ten and two non-consecutive weeks at the top spot.
+An Evening with Silk Sonic spawned the singles "Leave the Door Open" (which topped the US Billboard Hot 100 and New Zealand charts), "Smokin out the Window" (which was successful), "Skate" (which charted) and "Love's Train" and "After Last Night", which had some commercial success.
+"Leave the Door Open" spent 18 weeks in the top ten and two non-consecutive weeks at number one.
 All the singles except "Skate" topped the Billboard Adult R&B Songs chart, and the album was the second with four number-one singles on that chart.

-The duo received several nominations, winning two consecutive BET Award for Best Group in 2021 and 2022.
-They also won International Group of the Year at the Brit Awards.
-"Leave the Door Open" received various nominations, notably, it won four Grammy Awards, including Record of the Year and Song of the Year.
-"Smokin out the Window" was awarded Video of the Year at the BET Awards 2022 and Soul Train Music Awards.
-"Love's Train" won Outstanding Duo, Group or Collaboration (Traditional) at the NAACP Image Awards.
-An Evening with Silk Sonic received several nominations and won R&B Album of the Year at the iHeartRadio Music Awards and Album of the Year at the BET Awards.
-Silk Sonic embarked on a concert residency, An Evening with Silk Sonic at Park MGM (2022), to promote the album.
+Silk Sonic received several nominations, including the BET Award for Best Group in 2021 and 2022 and the Brit Award for International Group in 2022.
+"Leave the Door Open" received several nominations and four Grammy Awards, including Record of the Year and Song of the Year.
+"Smokin out the Window" was Video of the Year at the BET Awards 2022 and Soul Train Music Awards.
+"Love's Train" was Outstanding Duo, Group or Collaboration (Traditional) at the NAACP Image Awards.
+An Evening with Silk Sonic received several nominations and was R&B Album of the Year at the iHeartRadio Music Awards and Album of the Year at the BET Awards.
+Silk Sonic began a concert residency, An Evening with Silk Sonic at Park MGM (2022), to promote the album.